 We will attempt to remain as flexible as possible.
 We are here to help make your wedding day in Central Park go just as you want it to.
 Obviously, the closer to your wedding date the harder it gets for me to guarantee the availability of whatever you need, but I will do my best.
 We have rescheduled weddings in the past, due to changes of plan with the couple's travel schedule or in the case of bad weather.
 If couples do need to reschedule we will make every effort to do so.
-Please note that there may be a charge to reschedule, and there will be charges to add in extra services.
+Please note that there may be an extra charge to reschedule, and extra services will also need to be paid for.

 Your initial deposit is non-refundable.
 As soon as I get that it is passed on to the people involved to secure their time and spent on a permit.
 Your balnce is due at least two weeks before your wedding date, once paid, this is non-refundable.

 Our photographers will take away many raw images taken on the day, choose the best ones, and edit them.
 Depending on the time of year, sometimes they will be busier than others, but it should take around a week to ten days at the most to get your photographs to you.
 You will get around one hundred high-resolution color photographs if you have two hours of photography.
 We prefer to use Dropbox to share the files.
-Then you get them straight away and there is no risk of them getting lost of delayed in the mail.
 For a longer answer to this FAQ, check the blog post about it.

 We can arrange rain back up locations at an additional cost at the time of booking.
-Or, if there is a forecast for heavy rain as we are coming up to the date of your wedding, we can be in touch and discuss other options, such as moving the time or day, if our schedule allows.
-It may be that we can perform the ceremony at your hotel, or there are some sheltered places in Central Park that may be appropriate.
+Or, if there is a forecast for heavy rain as we are coming up to the date of your wedding, we can be in touch and discuss other options, such as moving the time or day, if the schedule allows.
+It may be that we can perform the ceremony at your hotel or reception location, or there are some sheltered places in Central Park that may be appropriate.

 You can wear whatever you like, that's the beauty of a Central Park wedding!
 We would recommend shoes that you are able to walk comfortably in, but most of Central Park is paved, unless you are getting married on a grassy area, then consider this when choosing your shoes.
 Take the weather into account, check our weather section for more details.